IdkDwij/Termithon/README.md

 user (gives the user your logged on)<br>
 mac (gives you your mac addresss)<br>
 ping (lets you ping a website)<br>
+inspace (2 out of 100 chance of surviving)
 # Usage<br>
 example for ping command<br>
 ```